 Memorial Day.
 A designated Federal holiday, the name signifies a specific day set aside annually to memorialize and honor those who died while serving in the United States Armed Forces.
 Earliest observances of the day pre-date the Civil War.
-In my younger years, I recall hearing the day referred to as “Decoration Day.”
-That was […]

 In our family, we also commemorate this day as the 73rd wedding anniversary of my Beloved’s parents.
 With grateful hearts and thankfulness to God, we salute both my in-laws’ union and the historic beginnings of our United States.

 Here’s a word that doesn’t get much use these days: Poetaster.
 One of the memorable ways to define this word – as well as to remember its pronunciation – is to take the word Poet, marry to it the last two syllables of disaster, and you have Poetaster.

 When our older son purchased his first vehicle, he was about sixteen years old.
 He wanted a pickup truck and found a 1984 Dodge that appeared to be a dependable vehicle.
 After he purchased it, he began making modifications.
 I recall he put lifts on it and he painted it a dull camouflage green.
 (There were other things as well that I’ve likely forgotten.)
 He loved that vehicle.
 The picture below isn’t his truck, but a similar version.We were glad he enjoyed spending time fixing up his truck and making it an expression of his personality.
 However, we put our foot down when it came to one specific attachment he’d planned – he wanted to hang a Confederate battle flag in the rear window.
 We told him we thought that was an especially bad idea.
 Continue reading “Purging History”→

 “At the heart of liberty is the right to define one’s own concept of existence, of meaning, of the universe, and of the mystery of human life.”
 If you’re not familiar with this quote, you may find it to be an interesting statement.
 I have.
 (I’ll wait a bit before I tell you who said it.)

 Chances are good that sometime in the last week you’ve interacted with at least one adult (perhaps more than one) who was educated at home.
 People in the workplace, teachers and professors, business owners … don’t be surprised to find some of them are products of home education.While schooling within the home and family has been a common practice for centuries, states began adopting compulsory attendance laws about 1852, ceding broader oversight of education to towns and local governments.
 Though precise figures are hard to nail down, as many as 2.2 million children are currently being taught in the home.